alombajoseph/alx-interview/0x09-island_perimeter/README.md

 0x09.
 Island Perimeter
-with the following task
+it involves the following tasks
-epts Needed:
 2D Arrays (Matrices):

 Accessing and iterating over elements in a 2D array.